aateg/oop-practices/README.md

 # oop-practices

-Practices in Object Oriented Programming at the classes PCS3111 in University of São Paulo
+Practices in Object Oriented Programming in the PCS3111 classes at the University of São Paulo